 Marshalls has also raised funds and awareness through an in-store fundraising program to benefit the Alzheimer's Association and its efforts to advance Alzheimer's-related care, provide support to families and continue research to help end Alzheimer's disease.
-In addition, through an in-store fundraising program, Marshalls supports St. Jude Children's Research Hospital in its mission to help cure childhood cancer.
+In addition, through an in-store fundraising program, Marshalls supports St. Jude Children's Research Hospital in its mission to help fight childhood cancer.

-At Sierra Trading Post, we want the outdoors to be accessible to everyone, particularly low income children, and therefore, we focus our charitable giving at the local level, aligning ourselves with organizations that support our goal.
-As part of our recent store grand openings, we have made contributions to organizations like Vermont Adaptive Ski and Sports, whose mission is to instill confidence and independence in youth and adults with disabilities by participating in adaptive sports programs and activities, and to Let the Kids Play, whose mission is to provide beginner youth sports equipment and access to youth sports programs to qualified needy children.
+At Sierra Trading Post, we want the outdoors to be accessible to everyone, and therefore, we focus our charitable giving at the local level, aligning ourselves with organizations that support our goal.
+As part of our recent store grand openings, we have made contributions to organizations like Vermont Adaptive Ski and Sports, whose mission is to instill confidence and independence in youth and adults with disabilities by participating in adaptive sports programs and activities, and to Let the Kids Play, whose mission is to provide beginner youth sports equipment and access to youth sports programs to qualified children.
 Given the size of our small store base, our charitable giving is provided directly from the Company, rather than derived from in-store fundraising.
 Additionally, we have a structured in-kind donation program whereby we donate some returned items that are in excellent condition to local community shelters.
 Some of our merchandise donations are sold in thrift shops to support community programs and others are given to families in need through charities that we support.